 How does the Town of Shrewsbury manage stormwater runoff?

 The Town of Shrewsbury uses a written Stormwater Management Plan (“SWMP”), created with guidance from the United Stated Environmental Protection Agency (“USEPA”) through the National Pollutant Discharge Elimination System (“NPDES”) General Permit for Small Municipal Separate Storm Sewer Systems (“MS4”).
 From the SWMP, Shrewsbury works to implement best management practices (“BMPs”) for stormwater runoff such as cleaning catch basins, and street sweeping.

-In October 2018, the Town of Shrewsbury submitted their Notice of Intent for the updated 2018 NPDES General Permit and is waiting for approval by the USEPA.
+On July 2018, the MS4-2016 Permit went live and, on October 2018, the Town of Shrewsbury submitted their Notice of Intent for the permit and is waiting for approval by the USEPA.